kelseyhightower/confd/docs/templates.md

 public-port: {{index $endpoint "public_port"}}
 ```

-specifically useful if you a sub-template and you want to pass multiple values to it.
+specifically useful if you use a sub-template and you want to pass multiple values to it.

 ### base